 A stationary independence relation (SIR) as defined by Tent and Ziegler (\cite{TZ13}) has the same definition as a SWIR but additionally assumes symmetry ($B \ind_A C$ iff $C \ind_A B$).
 The paper \cite{TZ13} pioneered the use of SIRs to prove simplicity of automorphism groups of symmetric \Fr structures, extending results in \cite{MT11} for free amalgamation classes.
-Li originally defined SWIRs in the later preprint \cite{Li19} by removing the symmetry assumption in the definition of a SIR, and used these to prove simplicity of the automorphism groups of certain asymmetric \Fr structures (see also \cite{Li20}, \cite{Li21}).
+Li originally defined SWIRs in the later preprint \cite{Li19} by removing the symmetry assumption in the definition of a SIR, and used these to prove simplicity of the automorphism groups of certain asymmetric \Fr structures (see also \cite{Li20}, \cite{Li21}, \cite{BSWY26}).

 We also note that a related, weaker notion of a \emph{canonical independence relation (CIR)} (unfortunately, the terminology in this area is not yet standardised) is defined in \cite{KS19}.
-Though we phrase our results in terms of SWIRs, we make use of one of the main technical results in \cite{KS19}, Theorem 3.12, and we consider the paper as a key general source of inspiration.
+Though we phrase our results in terms of SWIRs, we make use of a proof idea from \cite{KS19} found in the proof of Theorem 3.12 in that paper, and we consider the paper as a key general source of inspiration.
 The authors do not know any example of a strong relational \Fr structure with a CIR but without a SWIR.